SANDAG/ABM/src/asim/configs/README_configs.md

 * Commented out lines referring to `educational_attainment`
 * Commented out lines referring to `building_size`
 * Removed acessibilities by auto occupancy and added disaggregate accessibilities in where appropriate.
 Should be reviewed.
-* `population_density` was computed in annotate_landuse.csv as tot_pop / acres.
+* Used `popden` in landuse file for population density.
 Does this match MTC's units?
 ---
 Tour and Trip Scheduling
 * Replaced all tour and trip scheduling files with SEMCOG versions